RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

   exp           mrt0, v0, v0, v1, v1 done compr vm      // 000000000018: F8001C0F 00000100
 ```

 Holy cow, did our shader just turn into 5 lines of assembly?
-What happened.
+This can't be it right?
+Nope, entirely expected behaviour :)

+What happened is that our constant buffer data is directly loaded into scalar registers s[2:5] before the wave is launched.
+All that the shader needs to do is read those registers to get the values.
+That's it.
+Doesn't get much faster than this.

+But please don't start switching to `D3D12_ROOT_PARAMETER_TYPE_32BIT_CONSTANTS` everywhere.
+While it can definietly help in some cases, it depends a lot on the use case.
+Ideally you want to store data in there that is frequently accessed but also doesn't have a giant memory footprint.
+Root constants take up a considerable amount of data in the root signature (see [Root Argument Limits](https://microsoft.github.io/DirectX-Specs/d3d/ResourceBinding.html#root-argument-limits)), on top of that the compiler also needs to reserve scalar registers in order to store the data.
+You could have cases where you are better of using those scalar registers somewhere else.
+Only way to find out is to profile before making such changes.

 ### The end

-I hope this post gave a bit of insight on how different type of root signature parameters change the way a shader is compiled.
+I hope this post gave a better understanding on how root parameter types translate to different concepts in assembly.

+If you made it to the end, thank you for reading :) Otherwise hi mom!